NegativeMjark/stoic/README.rst

   process to stop and release any ports before starting the next [3]_.
 * Notifies by email [4]_, IRC [5]_ or HTTP [6]_ when the process restarts.

-..
-[1] Timestamps in log files not implemented yet.
-..
-[2] Daemonising not implemented yet.
-..
-[3] Graceful restarts not implemented yet.
-..
-[4] Email notifications not implemented yet.
-..
-[5] IRC notifications not implemented yet.
-..
-[6] HTTP notifications not implemented yet.

 Usage
 -----